 * U.S. 10-year bond yield tops 3 pct

-* Oil continues ascent, at highest levels since 2014
+* Oil prices at highest levels since 2014

 By Sruthi Shankar

-May 9 (Reuters) - Wall Street was higher on Wednesday, with energy shares getting a boost from a surge in oil prices after President Donald Trump pulled the United States out of a nuclear deal with Iran.
+May 9 (Reuters) - U.S stocks advanced on Wednesday as a surge in oil prices boosted energy stocks following President Donald Trump’s decision to withdraw the United States from a nuclear deal with Iran.

-The S&P energy index rose 1.9 percent after oil prices hit their highest levels in 3-1/2 years as investors worried that Trump’s decision would increase risks of conflict in the Middle East and curtail oil supplies in a tight market.
+Oil hit its highest level in 3-1/2 years as investors worried that Trump’s decision would increase risks of conflict in the Middle East and curtail oil supplies in a tight market.